FarronF/limerick-council-meetings/meetings/2019/12/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th November 2019.md

 it was noted that some overgrown hedges still remain uncut.
 The Executive Engineer, Roads,

-stated that these will be investigated.---
+stated that these will be investigated.
+---
 11

 The Director, advised the Members of a private briefing on the progress of works on the Great